ottopaulsen/node-red-contrib-power-saver/docs/contribute/README.md

 ## Bug reports

-If you find a bug, please describe it thouroghly and make a [GitHub issue](https://github.com/ottopaulsen/node-red-contrib-power-saver/issues).
+If you find a bug, please describe it thoroughly and make a [GitHub issue](https://github.com/ottopaulsen/node-red-contrib-power-saver/issues).
 If the bug is related to the scheduling, **please provide the full output from output 3** on the strategy node.

 ## Ideas